Francisco de Quevedo, advice on politics and government

 Discussion about the community of women

 This is one of the most controversial points of Plato’s approach: how he (does not) conceive of the family.
 For example, he asserts that the children of guardians are to be raised and educated by the State and has an ambivalent position on the status of women.
 From other assumptions, Aristotle defends the family and criticises the Platonic approach since “every citizen will have a thousand sons; they will not be the sons of each citizen individually: any son whatever will be equally the son of any father whatever.
-The result will be that all will equally neglect them” (Aristóteles, Politics, 1261b32).
+The result will be that all will equally neglect them” (Aristóteles, 2009, 42, 1261b32).

 Hospitality

 “To strangers they are kind and polite; they keep them for three days at the public expense; after they have first washed their feet, they show them their city and its customs, and they honor them with a seat at the Council and public table, and there are men whose duty it is to take care of and guard the guests.
-But if strangers should wish to become citizens of their State, they try them first for a month on a farm, and for another month in the city, then they decide concerning them, and admit them with certain ceremonies and oaths” (Tommaso Campanella, The City of the Sun).
+But if strangers should wish to become citizens of their State, they try them first for a month on a farm, and for another month in the city, then they decide concerning them, and admit them with certain ceremonies and oaths”(Campanella, 2001).

 This is a precedent for the notion of hospitality that Kant invoked centuries later.
 Nowadays, it seems that elementary notions that are at the foundation of human rights are questioned and become target issues of political debate, locally and globally.
 One such issue of relevance is how societies welcome/integrate/accommodate their immigrants.
 Here we see how in the 16th-century utopia, Campanella provided an inclusive mechanism for acquiring citizenship.
 Does it still sound like utopia today?